 NP202 has been tested in human healthy male volunteers.
 Thirty (30) volunteers received single doses up to 1,600mg, and 12 volunteers received 14 doses up to 1,000mg per day in a recently completed study.
 NP202 was well tolerated in that study.

 NP202 is an experimental treatment.
 This means that it is not an approved treatment for paroxysmal atrial fibrillation in Australia, or anywhere in the world.
+NP202 has not been tested in females and this study is a first-in-human-females study.

 This research is being conducted by Dr Bradley Wilsmore and Dr Austin May at the John Hunter Hospital, Newcastle.
 If you have questions or concerns at any time, please contact us on 02 4921 4720.